pantheon-systems/documentation/source/docs/articles/sites/all-about-application-containers.md

 Typically, the best practice is to optimize for performance first, and then begin to look at handling scale.
 In most cases, if you are able to deliver an individual request quickly, handling more requests is primarily a matter of adding more containers up to the point where other bottlenecks (typically SQL queries) emerge.
 At that point, the next step really depends on your application.

 Because Pantheon does not handicap or limit free sandbox or dev instances, you should be able to get a good sense of your sites live performance as you develop.
-Support is happy to answer questions about site performance if you feel it's not up to where it should be.
 We also provide tools like [New Relic](/docs/articles/sites/newrelic/new-relic-performance-analysis) to give you insights about your site's performance.

 ## Multiple Application Containers
 Live environments on sites with a service level of Business and above can have multiple application containers serving the site for [smooth scaling](https://pantheon.io/features/smooth-scaling).
 If a site has multiple application containers, load will be distributed among them.